 In an opt-out system, you still have a choice of whether you want to be an organ donor or not when you die and you can record your decision on the NHS Organ Donor Register.
 You can change your decision at any time.

-England - the law changed in May 2020 and now all adults are considered to be an organ donor when they die unless they've recorded a decision not to donate, or are in one of the excluded groups - for example under the age of 18.
+Organ donation law in England - the law changed in May 2020 and now all adults are considered to be an organ donor when they die unless they've recorded a decision not to donate, or are in one of the excluded groups - for example under the age of 18.

-Wales - since July 2019 the legislation for Wales is 'deemed consent'.
+Organ donation law in Wales - since July 2019 the legislation for Wales is 'deemed consent'.
 This means if you haven't registered an organ and tissue donation decision, you'll be considered to have no objection to being a donor, unless you're in an excluded group.

-Scotland - here the legislation is 'deemed authorisation' or an opt-out system.
+Organ and tissue donation law in Scotland - here the legislation is 'deemed authorisation' or an opt-out system.
 If you've not confirmed whether you want to be a donor or not, you'll be considered willing to donate your organs and tissues when you die.
 This opt-out system applies to most adults aged 16 or over and resident in Scotland.

-Northern Ireland - currently operates an opt-in system for organ donation.
+Organ donation law in Northern Ireland - currently operates an opt-in system for organ donation.
 However, in 2020 the Department of Health in Northern Ireland announced a public consultation on proposed changes to an opt-out system of consent for organ donation which demonstrated widespread support.
 In July 2021 the Organ and Tissue Donation (Deemed Consent) Bill began the formal process through the Northern Ireland Assembly.
 It's hoped that it will receive Royal Assent before the end of 2022.
 At this point the bill would become an act, but implementation of the new law wouldn't take place until some time later.

 Crown dependencies - read more about the current laws in Jersey, Guernsey and the Isle of Man alongside any proposed changes.